sh3bu/Portswigger_labs/JWT/JWT authentication bypass via weak signing key.md

 ## Solution :

+> The server uses an extremely weak secret key to both sign and verify tokens.
+This can be easily brute-forced using a wordlist of
+> common secrets.

 Login as wiener using the provided credentials.

 In the *HTTP history* tab , we can see that the 3 following requests have JWT.